openwallet-foundation/tac/docs/projects/reviews/2024/2024-credo-annual.md

 ## Help Required

 More publicity for the project.
-We're really happy with the support from OWF, so mostly looking to collaborate on oportunities to spread the word about Credo.
+We're really happy with the support from OWF, so mostly looking to collaborate on opportunities to spread the word about Credo.

 ## Project Lifecycle Stage Recommendation